 DCA must comply with statutory requirements to take into consideration the qualifications of the Project Team for a proposed project or to own and operate a tax credit property.
-A proposed Project Team in either a submitted Application or in any request related to a transfer of an interest must have experience, capacity and successful performance in the Tax Credit Program to own and/or-
+A proposed Project Team in either a submitted Application or in any request related to a transfer of an interest musthave experience, capacity and successful performance in the Tax Credit Program to own and/ordevelop a tax credit project.
+Further, aAll properties must have Project Teams that are substantially compliant with DCA rules, Section 42 Program requirements and regulations and HOME Partnershipprogram requirements and regulations.
+Overall, DCA reviews the following four areas of theproposed Project Team: